Health Savings Account (HSA)

 Contributions to your HSA are tax-deductible, and the funds are tax-free when used for qualified medical expenses.
 For example, if you contribute $2,000 annually to your HSA and your base salary is $30,000- you will only be taxed on $28,000 come tax season.

 At retirement age, the money in the account is yours for medical or nonmedical expenses (when used for nonmedical expenses, it's considered taxable income).
 Learn more about retiring with your HSA here.

 Eligible for an HSA:

-- Employees enrolled in our Savings Advantage plan, a high deductable health plan (HDHP).
+- Employees enrolled in our Savings Advantage plan, a high deductible health plan (HDHP).

 Not eligible for an HSA:

-- Employees claimed as a dependent on another person’s tax return.
+- Employees claimed as someone else's tax dependent;

 Employees can make contributions to an HSA on a pre-tax basis through payroll deductions only if they are enrolled the Savings Advantage plan.

 For the 2020 plan year, McClatchy will make two contributions to an active employee’s HSA account to assist with cash flow for expenses.
 The contribution ranges from $500- $1,000 per year depending on coverage levels.